MANHEP/maf-helpdesk/noether.md

 ## Using the Cluster.

-Some brief notes and sample sessions -- this section will be expanded will fuller examples.
+Some brief notes and sample sessions -- this section will be amplified in due course.
 ### Batch jobs

-We are accumulating a catalogue of sample jobs and submission scripts: there will be placed on GitHub in due course.
+We are accumulating a catalogue of sample jobs and submission scripts to be placed on GitHub.
 For now, if you are unfamiliar with HTCondor batch job submission, please refer to [this guide](https://htcondor.readthedocs.io/en/latest/users-manual/quick-start-guide.html).

 ### Interactive Sessions

-Noether also supports interactive shell sessions on work nodes.
-Use of the login node for heavy computational work is prohibited: users are expected to conduct their interactive shell sessions on work-nodes that have been set aside for that purpose.
-It is also prohibited to directly ```ssh``` to the work-nodes: users should issue the command ```condor_submit -i getenv=True``` as in the following example:
+Noether also supports interactive shell sessions on work-nodes.
+Use of the login node for heavy computational work is *prohibited*: users are expected to conduct their interactive shell sessions on certain work-nodes that have been set aside for that purpose.
+It is also *prohibited* to directly ```ssh``` to any work-node: users should issue the command ```condor_submit -i getenv=True``` as in the following example:

 ```
     $ condor_submit -i  getenv=True